orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 #### Component Definition

-Second, I have to define the component&#8217;s properties.
+Second, I have to define the component's properties.

 In echoes1, a plain object is used: